riboflavin/test-framer-sync/alternatives/granola.md

 * Desktop and mobile apps: can you access it on Windows, Mac, iOS, and Android for on-the-go meetings?
 * Recordings: is there support for saving and playing back audio and video recordings of meetings?
 ## Granola quick pros and cons
-Granola excels at simplicity and accuracy, functioning as a lightweight note-taking tool that works across any platform without requiring a meeting bot.
-The app's custom templates and high-quality transcription ensure you capture important details while maintaining a familiar notepad-like experience.
+Granola excels at simplicity and accuracy, functioning as a lightweight note-taking tool that works across platforms without requiring special meeting bots.
+The app's custom templates and high-quality transcription help capture important details you might otherwise miss during meetings or conversations.

 The main drawbacks are its limited availability on MacOS only and lack of team collaboration features.
-Being a new product, it's still missing key integrations and some basic functionality like transcript editing remains underdeveloped.
+It's also a relatively new product with basic editing capabilities and few integrations, making it more suitable for individual use than enterprise settings.
 ## Granola features
 | Feature | Granola |
 |----------|----------|